seatable/seatable/Readme.md

 Scalability

-* There is no limit of number of bases
+* There is no limit on number of bases
 * In version 1.x, a single table in a base should have no more than 200K rows.
 * Starting from 2.0 version, old rows in a large table will be archived automatically, a single table can contain tens of millions rows.